ivangfr/springboot-react-keycloak/README.md

 - To stop `movies-api` and `movies-ui`, go to the terminals where they are running and press `Ctrl+C`

-- To stop and remove docker compose containers, network and volumes, go to a terminal and, inside `springboot-react-keycloak` root folder, run the command below
+- To stop and remove docker containers, network and volumes, go to a terminal and, inside `springboot-react-keycloak` root folder, run the command below
   ```
-  docker compose down -v
+  ./shutdown-environment.sh
   ```

 ## How to upgrade movies-ui dependencies to latest version